snort3/snort3/README.md

 If you already build Snort, you may have everything you need.
 If not, grab the latest:

-* cmake to build from source
+* CMake to build from source
-* daq from https://github.com/snort3/libdaq for packet IO
+* DAQ from https://github.com/snort3/libdaq for packet IO
 * dnet from https://github.com/dugsong/libdnet.git for network utility functions
 * flex >= 2.6.0 from https://github.com/westes/flex for JavaScript syntax parser
 * g++ >= 7 or other C++17 compiler